awsdocs/amazon-lumberyard-user-guide/doc_source/animation-editor-creating-and-simulating-physx-ragdoll.md

    1. In the **Anim Graph** component, for **Motion set asset**, click the browse \(**\.\.\.**\) button\.

    1. In the **Pick EMotion FX Motion Set** window, select your motion set and then click **OK**\.
-![\[Select a motion set from the Pick EMotionFX Motion Set window in the Animation Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ragdoll-simulation-pick-motion-set.png)
+![\[Select a motion set from the Pick EMotion FX Motion Set window in the Animation Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ragdoll-simulation-pick-motion-set.png)

    1. In the **Anim Graph** component, for **Anim graph**, click the browse \(**\.\.\.**\) button\.

    1. In the **Pick EMotion FX Anim Graph** window, select your animation graph and then click **OK**\.
-![\[Select an animation graph from the Pick EMotionFX Anim Graph window in the Animation Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ragdoll-simulation-pick-animation-graph.png)
+![\[Select an animation graph from the Pick EMotion FX Anim Graph window in the Animation Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ragdoll-simulation-pick-animation-graph.png)

 1. Click **Add Component**, **PhysX Ragdoll**\.